Landmark Decisions in the Law of Torts

 - Does the 'real responsibility fall on the executive machinery, or on the superiors in power?

 In the writ petition filed under Article 32, the court held that the police officers behaved in a 'high-handed manner' and stated that the law condemns such authoritarian acts.

 The court also said that there was a clear case of violation of constitutional rights by the Police, a servant of the State government; in turn making the State responsible.
 The court pointed out that 'the police officers who are the custodians of law and order should not become depredators of civil liberties and that their duty is to protect and not to abduct."

 But it simultaneously also recognized the fact that the police officers were mere minions and the real 'responsibility laid elsewhere' in the upper rungs of the government.

 Like in tort cases, monetary compensation of Rs.
 50,000 was announced for the petitioner.
 This case hence, in a way weakened the doctrine of sovereign immunity by ensuring that both the State and the citizens are at the same level with respect to law enforcement.
 Therefore the principle of monetary compensation is applied in cases where both the State or its citizens are the wrongdoers.

 The case is based on the Doctrine of Negligence and Neighbour principle and holds importance for the clarification of the concepts of the Law of torts.

 The appellant in this case Mrs. Donoghue visited a restaurant with her friend and there she consumed the contents of a ginger beer bottle in a large amount.
-When the beer contents were emptied into a glass, they contained the remains of a decomposed snail.
 As the bottle was opaque it was not possible to foresee the contents.
 Inside the bottle, there was a decomposed snail that she consumed without realizing it.